Carolyn Bessette didn't say yes when John F. Kennedy Jr. first proposed to her.

 When you can't see any lights below, which the conditions that night would have prevented John from doing, "you are totally, completely in the dark—literally as well as figuratively—if you don't know how to rely on your instruments," Tom Freeman, a local pilot, told Andersen.
 "It's a sickening, scary feeling."

-At 10:05 p.m., air traffic control on Martha's Vineyard radioed that the plane hadn't arrived.
+At 10:05 p.m., air traffic control on Martha's Vineyard radioed that the Piper Saratoga hadn't arrived.

-Providencia Paredes had been waiting for the couple at John and Carolyn's house on the Vineyard, to get them settled.
+Providencia Paredes had been waiting for John and Carolyn at their house on the Vineyard, to get them settled.

 In diary entries reported on by the New York Post in 2013, Robert F. Kennedy Jr. remembered going with his then-wife Mary to his cousin's home several times, only to find out that they still hadn't arrived.
 By 3 a.m. on July 17 they got the news that John's plane was officially missing.
 "The water was 68 degrees so some people had hope they might still be alive but I had none," Robert Jr. wrote.